Carreau/phd-dissertation/parts/roleofactin.rst

 ..
 4

-Despite the already complex process of actin polymerisation and the numbers of parameter that we have already introduced, the formation of an actin network is an even more complex process that involves many other components.
+Despite the already complex process of actin polymerisation and the number of parameters that we have already introduced, the formation of an actin network is an even more complex process that involves many other components.
 Especially, actin monomers and filaments can interact with a high number of proteins that will affect the previously introduced dynamics.
 We will present